SatyaraoKambapu/RabobankCustomerStatementProcessor/README.md

 * Output: You can see the report generation for failured records information.

 # Used Design Patterns:
-* Singleton design pattern - for report generation
+* Singleton design pattern - for report generation, for logger util, for load properties
 * Factory design pattern - for file type reader class creation.

+# Minimum required Softwares
+* Java 7